Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 Wyoming Stats and Trends

-- So far this season Wyoming has one win against the spread.
+- Thus far this year Wyoming has one win against the spread.

 - The Cowboys have two turnovers this season, equal to the number of takeaways for the Huskies.